Cryptocurrencies & Asset Protection: Avoid Cryptocurrency Criminals Online And In Real Life

-In the digital world, cryptocurrencies are somewhat like the gold rush days in the early history of this country.
+Cryptocurrencies and asset protection are seemingly at odds.
+In the digital world, cryptocurrencies are like the gold rush days in early U.S. history.
 One had to be very careful about who they told if they found gold.
-Ill intentioned people were all to ready to take one’s hard-earned treasure away at gunpoint.
+Ill-intentioned people were all-too-ready to take this hard-earned treasure at gunpoint.
 If you have ventured into this wild world, you must take precautions to protect yourself and your investment.

 First Prepare For The Worst Case Scenario

-One of the most important protective measures is to make sure you designate someone to inherit your crypto-coins in the event of your death.
+One of the most important protective measures regarding cryptocurrencies and asset protection is pretty standard.
+It’s the same as with any other asset.
+You must make sure you designate someone to inherit your crypto-coins in the event of your death.
 That means having all of your information to access your wallets written down and in a safe place.
 And to make sure that information is in a will.

 Avoid Meeting Sellers Or Buyers Face-To-Face

 However, there are also more imminent real life concerns.
-If you advertise that you are interested in either buying or selling cryptocurrencies and someone asks you to meet them in person, don’t take this as a good sign.
+Don’t take it as a good sign if – when advertising your interest in buying or selling cryptocurrencies – someone asks to meet in person.
 I recently read about two instances where sellers were held at gunpoint.
 According to the report, “The victim was to meet with a Bitcoin seller whom he contacted through Craigslist in Crown Heights, Brooklyn.
-Upon meeting the “seller”, a gun was pointed at him and the “seller” demanded $1,100 worth of Bitcoin to be transferred to his Bitcoin wallet.
+A gun was pointed at him when meeting the “seller.”
+The seller also demanded $1,100 in Bitcoin be moved to his Bitcoin wallet.

-Hackers are busy in the cyber world and they are sophisticated.
+Hackers are busy in the cyber-world.
+They’re also sophisticated.
 In fact, all they seem to need are phone numbers.
-This was reported in the same article.
-“On August 2016, there was massive case of a Bitcoin hacking wherein a hacker used phone numbers of random people in order to steal Bitcoins from the market as reported on Forbes.”
-And, while the article states, “Such cases alerted the crypto-currency platforms to boost up their security,” it hardly makes one feel that their investments are safe.
+The same article reported, “On August 2016, there was massive case of a Bitcoin hacking wherein a hacker used phone numbers of random people in order to steal Bitcoins from the market as reported on Forbes.”
+The article also stated, “Such cases alerted the crypto-currency platforms to boost up their security.”
+But that hardly makes the investment seem safer.

 No One Is Immune Not Even Crypto-currency Industry Players